ms-soil/biogeochem-processes/report-oilpalm.md

 We made the plot using the basic plot package in R. However, in order to get a much nicer plot, I recommend using the ggplot 2 package.
 It's already included in the tidyverse library we installed earlier.

-We first define the functin including k, which we get from above and define what data we want to use:
+We first define the function including k, which we get from above and define what data we want to use:

 ``` r
 func1<- function(x) {50.81 * 2.718^(-0.0052707 * x)}